ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

     "dataset_path_first_round":"exp_folder_path/data/test_dataset/generated_dataset/round_0",
     "num_sim":300},
 ```
-Similar to the `training_data_loader`, for the multi-round case, `num_sim` specifies the number of simulations that
-will be generated for testing in each round.

 #### Observed sample
 The training script performs the inference for the observed sample specified by the `observed_sample` field.
 As before, you must provide the `filter_inputs` and `filter_labels`, which must match those used during training.